PeterRist/go-echo-templ-htmx/README.md

 ## Setup:

-Besides the obvious prerequisite of having Go! on your machine, you must have Air installed for hot reloading when editing code.
+Besides the obviouof having Go! on your s prerequisite machine, you must have Air installed for hot reloading when editing code.

 Start the app in development mode: